BETA

 AI 🤖 Find me cards equivalent to: The Wedding of River Song

-Reason: All are blue cards that copy spells or protect/copy effects, similar to The Wedding of River Song.
+Reason: All are blue, and all focus on copying or manipulating spells, similar to The Wedding of River Song.

 Results: